5 Content Marketing Mistakes Small Businesses Can’t Afford

 Measuring content effectiveness doesn’t require an enterprise budget.
 These accessible tools provide actionable data:

-- Hotjar (heat mapping to see how users interact with content)
+• Hotjar (heat mapping to see how users interact with your materials)

-- Ahrefs (tracking which content earns backlinks and rankings)
+• Ahrefs (tracking which pages earn backlinks and rankings)

-Pro Tip: Set up custom UTM parameters for each promotion channel to track which distribution methods work best for different content types.
+Pro Tip: Set up custom UTM parameters for each promotion channel to track which distribution methods work best for different types of materials.
 This granular data often reveals unexpected patterns (e.g. how certain topics might perform poorly on social media but drive significant conversions when shared in your email newsletter.)

 Mistake #5: Misaligning Content with Your Customer’s Journey Stages